Dear Dakota | How Can I Build A Consistent Flow Of Clients For My Interior Design Business?

 • blocking out a few hours each month to create content for the platform that is bringing you the most leads

-• scheduling emails to go out to previous clients to check-in and ask for referrals
+• scheduling emails to go out to previous clients to check in and ask for referrals (do this easily through software like HoneyBook or Flodesk)

 You get the idea.
-In order to make consistent sales, you have to consistently market what you’re selling.
+If you want to make consistent sales, you have to consistently market.

 So, if you don’t have a consistent flow of leads and clients for your interior design business, it's essential to look at your marketing.
 This means clearly identifying your ideal clients and the benefits your services provide, and focusing your marketing efforts on speaking to those clients and highlighting those projects and results.
 Avoid talking about topics that don't interest your ideal clients, and showcase only the projects that will attract more of the clients and projects you want.
-By following these tips, you will start to see more leads coming in and get more traction and engagement on your content from ideal clients.
+By following these tips, you’ll see more leads come in and get more traction and engagement on your content from ideal clients.

 Looking for more?
 Keep reading: